evanx/redishub/README.md

 Private keyspaces can be created.
 They are secured using self-signed client certificates e.g. generated using `openssl.`

+#### What upcoming features?

+HTTP POST

+Role-based keyspace access control: Admins can control which certs can access their private keyspaces, and if read-only or add-only.

+Export and import to JSON: Entire keyspaces can be exported as a JSON file, or imported or created from such.

 #### Why do keys expire after 10 minutes?